Please use the menu below to navigate the article sections:

 In conclusion if I can go from a non-technical background to a job as an AWS Technical Account Manager – anyone can.
 It’s all a matter of how badly you want to achieve it.

 This article was written by Jack Lavelle.
 Jack is an AWS enthusiast, with a passion for helping people pivot into a career in cloud.
-Follow him on LinkedIn for more tips on how to break into Cloud.

 Further reading on how to score your dream cloud job